bjsonnen/homelab/README.md

 - Using a public repo forces me to think more about security.
 - All apps are supposed to work in production.
 First I need a second mini pc for that.
 - Secrets are stored inside this git repository.
 All are encrypted.
 I'm using [CNCF SOPS](https://fluxcd.io/flux/guides/mozilla-sops/) for encryption.
+- Storage is managed through [Rook](https://rook.io/).
+  - Only on the staging cluster with one disk with 100gb.

 ## How to

+- Make sure you have a non-formatted disk on your VM for your Kubernetes cluster.
+This is required for [Rook](https://rook.io/).
 - Create a Kubernetes cluster.
 For example run `talosctl cluster create --workers=3` to create a development Talos Linux cluster with 3 worker nodes and 1 control plane node.
 - Check if FluxCD supports your Kubernetes cluster:
 ```